skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### Visual designer

 Visual designers build the look and feel of the service.
-They ensure that the design provides a consistent and accessible user experience.
+Often times products designers also play the role of a visual designer.
+Visual designers ensure that the design provides a consistent and accessible user experience.
 Good design reflects the purpose of the service.
 Veterans' benefits applications should look different from picnic table reservations.
-Visual designers work closely with UX designers, content strategists, and front-end developers.
+Visual designers work closely with user researchers, product designers, and front-end engineers.
 They:

 - Build the visual style guide for the application
 - Design implementation-ready interfaces
 - Ensure accessibility throughout the design

-### Content strategist
+### Content designer

 Government services often have complex information to communicate to users.
 Examples include: eligibility rules for benefits, applicable laws and regulations, and complex data.
-Content strategists ensure that content is easy to read and presented where it's needed.
-Content strategists work closely with other designers to:
+Content designers ensure that content is easy to read and presented where it's needed.
+Content designers work closely with other researchers and designers to:

 - Develop user workflows and information architecture
 - Create and edit plain language content for the service and any related assets